railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 * manual invoicing.

 Although invoicing tasks might appear useful in certain situations, it's best to invoice from the service or purchase orders instead.
 These methods of invoicing are more flexible, with various pricing levels set out in the pricelist, and different products that can be invoiced.
 And it's helpful to limit the number of invoicing methods in your company by extending the use of an invoicing method that you already have.

 If you want to connect your Sales Order with Project Management tasks you should create such products as \ ``Consultant``\  , and \ ``Senior Developer``\  .
-These products should be configured with  *Product Type* \ ``Service``\  , a  *Procurement Method*  of \ ``Make to Order``\  , and a  *Supply Method*  (on the second tab,  *Procurement* ) of \ ``Produce``\  .
+These products should be configured with :guilabel:`Product Type` \ ``Service``\  , a :guilabel:`Procurement Method` of \ ``Make to Order``\  , and a :guilabel:`Supply Method` (on the second tab :guilabel:`Procurement`) of \ ``Produce``\  .
 Once you've set this up, Open ERP automatically creates a task in the project management when the order is approved.

 You can also change some of the order parameters, which affects the invoice:

-*  *Shipping Policy* : \ ``Payment before delivery``\   or \ ``Invoice automatically after delivery``\   (at the closure of the task),
+*  :guilabel:`Shipping Policy` : \ ``Payment before delivery``\   or \ ``Invoice automatically after
+   delivery``\   (at the closure of the task),

-*  *Invoice On:* \ ``Ordered Quantities``\   or \ ``Delivered quantities``\   (effective hours in the task).
+*  :guilabel:`Invoice On` : \ ``Ordered Quantities``\   or \ ``Delivered quantities``\   (effective hours in
+   the task).

 Planning and managing priorities
 --------------------------------

 Several methods can be used for ordering tasks by their respective priorities.
 Open ERP orders tasks based on a function of the following fields: :guilabel:`Sequence`, :guilabel:`Priority`, and :guilabel:`Deadline`.

 Use the :guilabel:`Sequence` field on the second tab, :guilabel:`Other Information`, to plan a project made up of several tasks.
 In the case of an IT project, for example, where development tasks are done in a given order, the first task to do will be sequence number 1, then numbers 2, 3, 4 and so on.
 When you first open the list of project tasks, they're listed in their sequence order.

 .. todo:: More of these labels - why?

 .. *Priority*  *Very low*  *Low*  *Medium*  *Urgent*  *Very Urgent*

 .. todo:: More of these labels - why? *Deadline*

 You can use one of these three ordering methods, or combine several of them, depending on the project.

 .. note:: Agile methods

 	Open ERP implements the agile methodology Scrum for IT development projects in the ``scrum`` module.

 	Scrum completes the task system by adding the following concepts: long-term planning, sprints, iterative development, progress meetings, burndown chart, and product backlog.

 	Look at the site: http://controlchaos.com for more information on the Scrum methodology.